 The calling process receives a signal that is to be caught.
-When this occurs, the value of semnent associated with the specified semaphore is decremented, and the calling process resumes execution in the manner prescribed in signal (2).
+When this occurs, the value of semncnt associated with the specified semaphore is decremented, and the calling process resumes execution in the manner prescribed in signal (2).

-If sem_op is a positive integer, the value of sem_op is added to semval and, if (sem_flg & SEM_UNDO) is "true", the value of sem_op is subtracted from the calling process's semadj value for the specified semaphore. {ALTER}
+If sem_op is a positive integer, the value of sem_op is added to semval and, if (sem_flg & SEM_UNDO) is "true", the value of sem_op is subtracted from semadj value of the calling process for the specified semaphore. {ALTER}

-If sem op is zero, one of the following will occur: {READ}
+If sem_op is zero, one of the following will occur: {READ}